Skip to Main Content

 Select "Show links to import citations into RefWorks.
 Other tools available are BibTeX, RefMan and EndNote.

-Click SAVE to keep your changessave
+Click SAVE to keep your changesblue "save" button on Google Scholar settings page

 You can also export citations directly from the Cite screen.